Born Like This

 Born Like This (stylized in all caps) is the sixth and final solo studio album by British-American rapper and producer MF Doom.
-It was released under the pseudonym "Doom" on March 24, 2009 through Lex Records.
-It debuted at number 52 on the Billboard 200 chart, having sold 10,895 copies as of March 29, 2009.
+It was released under the pseudonym "Doom" on 24 March 2009, through Lex Records.

+Content

 In addition to tracks produced by MF Doom, the album includes production by frequent collaborator Madlib, as well as J Dilla.
 The album title is borrowed from Charles Bukowski's poem "Dinosauria, We", which employs it as a cadence.
 The track "Cellz" opens with a sampled recording of Bukowski reading the poem.

+Chart performance

+It debuted at number 52 on the Billboard 200 chart, having sold 10,895 copies as of 29 March 2009.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Born Like This received an average score of 77% based on 21 reviews, indicating "generally favorable reviews".

 Born Like This ranked at number 4 on The Skinnys "2009: A Year in Records" list.
 Pitchfork included it in their best albums of 2009, placing it at number 48.